ImxEra/imxInsights/README.md

 - [ ] Pandas export
 - [ ] Geojson export
 - [ ] Excel output
+- [ ] implement puic as a concept instead of passing keys to make clear what we use as a key.
 - [ ] RailConnectionInfos
 - [ ] TrackFragments
 - [ ] GitHub actions release on pypi